kinow/autosubmit/docs/source/userguide/configure/index.rst

     * - Parameter
       - Description
     * - ``TYPE``
       - Queue type for the platform.
-Options supported are PBS, SGE, PS, ecaccess and SLURM.
+Options supported are PS, ecaccess and SLURM.
     * - ``HOST``
       - Hostname of the platform.
     * - ``PROJECT``